autophagy/crystalliser-bot/README.md

 ## To-Do

 - Instead of saving output image to disk, just make an in memory object
-- Implement a form of Last Seen ID, to pull mentions past a certain tweet id (no repeats)
 - Incorporate .gif functionality